tofu-tf/tofu/docs/config.md

 ## Custom types
 Sometimes one needs to define custom ways to parse values from a config.
-For example, we might want to provide a convenient syntax for request limits:
+For tofu.example, we might want to provide a convenient syntax for request limits:
 ```
 {
   "endpointA": "10 per 1 second",